 - The Retreat's Impaired Driver Rehabilitation Program (formerly Project CRASH) is open and accepting clients.

 - The Retreat's Uniformed Service Program (USP) has CLOSED TEMPORARILY.

-If you have question or would like more information about receiving mental health and substance abuse at the Brattleboro Retreat, please call 1-800-RETREAT.
+If you have a question or would like more information about receiving mental health and substance abuse care at the Brattleboro Retreat, please call 1-800-RETREAT.